 April 22, 2017: Being on the panel with William Deveral, Kay Stewart, Rachel McMillan, Phyllis Smallman was great fun.
 William and Kay were MCs and each of us gave a brief talk or read from our latest book.
 The audience was responsive.
 We read the short lists for the Arthur Ellis awards.
 I learned that Arthur Ellis was the first hangman in Canada.
 Russell Books is an amazing store—three floors of everything new and old.

-Mar 08, 2017: I have been asked to participate on a panel for the Crime Writers of Canada Arthur Short List report at Russell Books, 734 Fort Street, Victoria, BC.
+Mar 08, 2017: I have been asked to participate on a panel for the Crime Writers of Canada Arthur Ellis Short List announcement at Russell Books, 734 Fort Street, Victoria, BC.

 Jan 07, 2017: Black Opal Books published SHOWMAN OR SHAMAN, my third Philomela Nightingale cozy mystery.
 It was a fun book to write and I hope readers enjoy it.

 Oct 08, 2016: from 10:30 -12:00 I sat at a nice desk in the Emily Carr library with a display of ODD ODYSSEY AND STAINED SAND.
 My conversation with a Buddhist librarian was delightful and fascinating.
 She told me Saturday morning was not usually busy.
 I read a book about famous Canadian women while waiting for someone to come and chat about my books.